 Quantum dots are an emerging class of materials that are impacting display performance today in LCD backlights, and in the future in emissive displays (QLEDs).
 Innovations are proliferating at the material, deposition, component, and system levels in this very nascent field.
-Papers concerning the science and technology of quantum-dot materials, for both LCDs and QLEDs are solicited.
+Papers concerning the science and technology of guantum-dot materials, for both LCDs and QLEDs are solicited.

-Quantum-Dot Application
+Quantum-Dot Applications

-Quantum-dot downconversion is already impacting LCD performance in LCD backlights by using a variety of implementations.
-Research and development into the photoluminescent downconversion or downshifting applications of quantum dots, their benefits, unique implementations, packaging methods, and optics are accelerating.
-Papers concerning quantum-dot materials' implementation in display devices are solicited.
+Quantum-dot down-conversion is already impacting LCD performance in LCD backlights by using a variety of implementations.
+Research and development into the photoluminescent downconversion or down-shifting applications of quantum dots, their benefits, unique implementations, packaging methods, and optics are accelerating.
+Papers concerning the implantation of quantum-dot materials in display devices are solicited.

-Quantum-Dot CathodoLuminescence and Electroluminescence
+Quantum-Dot Cathodoluminescence and Electroluminescence

-With the market success of quantum dots as downconversion materials for LCDs, their application in future emissive displays (QLEDs) has seen a resurgence of interest within the research community.
-In addition, QDs' unique properties have lent themselves to novel research on the cathodoluminescence (CL) properties as well as on their application.
+With the market success of quantum dots as down-conversion materials for LCDs, their application in future emissive displays (QLEDs) has seen a resurgence of interest within the research community.
+In addition, the unique properties of QDs have lent themselves to novel research on the cathodoluminescence (CL) properties as well as on their application.
 Papers concerning the EL and CL characteristics and uses of quantum-dot materials are solicited.